APY/APYDataGridBundle/Resources/doc/grid_configuration.md

 $grid->setSource($source);

 // First parameter : Title displayed in the column
-// Second parameter : Identifiant of your route defined in your routing file
+// Second parameter : Identifier of your route defined in your routing file
 // Third parameter : Set to true if you want a confirm message (default: false)
 // Fourth parameter : Set the target of the generated link (default:_self, _blank, _top, _parent)
 $myRowAction = new RowAction('Delete', 'route_to_delete', true, '_self');